 In January 2017, the FASB issued ASU 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business.
 ASU 2017-01 provides guidance to assist entities in evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The updated guidance requires a prospective adoption.
 Early adoption is permitted.
-The Company does not expect the provisions of ASU 2017-01 to have a material impact on its consolidated financial statements.
-This update will be effective for the Company beginning with its fiscal 2019 first quarter.
+The Company does not expect the provisions of ASU 2017-01 to have a material impact on its Consolidated Financial Statements.
+This update will be effective for the Company at the beginning of its fiscal 2019 year.